 Network scanners have become an integral part of every IT admin’s first line of defense against security breaches.
 Using the right network scanner tool to conduct effective network reconnaissance and diagnosis enables you to pinpoint network issues that can escalate to security risks and network mishaps.
-A typical network scanner would allow you to scan a range of IP addresses sequentially, and display the active devices within that address block.
-Besides that, network scanners can also display details about network ports, port services, and identify rogue agents.
+A typical network scanner can work with an IP scanner to scan a range of IP addresses sequentially, and display the active devices within that address block.
+Besides that, network scanners can also use port scanner to display details about network ports, port services, and identify rogue agents.

 Whether you have already deployed or looking to deploy a network scanner, several options are available in the market.
 It is important to ensure that your tool’s best features suit your organization’s scanning requirements.
 This helps you avoid the need to compensate for missing or unsuited features, and helps you effectively automate the scanning process.